geomesa/geomesa-tutorials/geomesa-examples-authorizations/README.md

 > :warning: Note: A user cannot set authorizations unless the user has the System.ALTER_USER permission.

-Next we'll grant permissions to the read the appropriate tables to ``user`` and ``admin``.
+Next we'll grant permissions to read the appropriate tables to ``user`` and ``admin``.

 ```bash